 We use air pumps in the aquarium hobby to provide air movement into the water column of the fish tank.
 This creates bubbles from the bottom of the tank through an air hose.
-We commonly connect it to an air stone or a decoration.
+We commonly connect it to air stone or a decoration.
 The bubbles promote water to flow around the fish tank.
 The bubbles also break through the water’s surface causing agitation essential for gas exchange to occur.
 Oxygen comes in while carbon dioxide escapes.
 That is how oxygen enters the water column.

 So, do betta fish need oxygen pump?